 On your own?
 No goalie?
 Use an old sheet or tarpaulin, cut out some circular targets top right, top left, bottom left, bottom right and in the centre, and peg over the front of the goal or over a washing line and practise your penalties.

 Get some online coaching inspiration here.

-With the Tokyo 2020 Olympics postponed until 2021, athletics fans will have to recreate their own Super Saturday in their back garden.
 Get ready to prepare your garden for kids to win multiple medals.
 If you're organising several events, you should have a score board.
 This can be a blackboard or easel whiteboard if you have one, or just a big piece of paper.
 Hint: scorer is a good job for anyone in the family who doesn't fancy having to take part in any events themselves!

 Races are simple, but if you have a small garden, it might be safer to race against the clock rather than each other.
 In a small garden, how about giving the race walk a try - you know, the ones with the wiggly hips!
 If you want to see how to get the technique right, watch this video.

 Introduce some variety in your running races by setting up some hurdles - they could be cones, cushions, plant pots .
 If you have some footie cones, set them about a foot apart and rest a stick across to create a hurdle.
 You will have to get creative - it might be toy swords, guns - whatever you can find that is sticklike!

 If you have several children, especially little ones, make sure you have clear rules about staying behind the thrower so that no one is in danger of getting hit by a flying projectile.